Why a cold email from Udemy didn't hit the mark and what to do better

 This means they weren’t “doing research” they where doing a searches for any blogger mentioning RailsCasts.
 My post would only show up on a very long tail search.

-The second thing is that instead of saying, “you write about rails and have linked to RailsCast in the past, would you link to us too?” they basically are suggesting that I should be linking to the “better” product, this type of marketing feels slimy to me.
+The second thing is that instead of saying, “you write about rails and have linked to RailsCast in the past, would you link to us too?” they are suggesting that I should be linking to the “better” product, this type of marketing feels slimy to me.

 Should have let it go